 Generally, premium and claim liabilities are determined based upon previous claims experience, existing knowledge of events, the terms and conditions of the relevant policies and interpretation of circumstances.
 Particularly relevant is past experience with similar cases, historical claims development trends, legislative changes, judicial decisions and economic conditions.
-It is certain that actual future premiums and claims liabilities will not exactly develop as projected and may vary from the initial projections.
+It is certain that actual future premium and claim liabilities will not exactly develop as projected and may vary from the initial projections.

 The estimates of premium and claim liabilities are therefore sensitive to various factors and uncertainties.
-The establishment of technical provisions is an inherently uncertain process and, as a consequence of this uncertainty, the eventual settlement of premiums and claims liabilities may vary from the initial estimates.
+The establishment of technical provisions is an inherently uncertain process and, as a consequence of this uncertainty, the eventual settlement of premium and claim liabilities may vary from the initial estimates.